AGI-LTI/rag-competition/pages/getting-started.md

 - A **starter codebase** to speed up development.

-- API access to ClueWeb-22
+- API access to ClueWeb-22 and FineWeb

 - Support for **static** and **dynamic** submission modes.